-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact (VI.
-1 ΓRΑ NSPORTATION/TRAFFIC.
-Would the project: 8 a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities? \boxtimes t 0) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? \boxtimes C c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? \boxtimes C d) Substantially increase hazards due to a design feature, (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? \boxtimes ε ≘) Result in inadequate emergency access? \bowtie ť) Conflict with General Plan Policy CIR-23, which requires new uses to meet their anticipated parking demand, but to avoid providing excess parking which could stimulate unnecessary vehicle trips or activity exceeding the site's capacity?
-Q Discussion , Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? \boxtimes a/b.
-The applicant estimates approximately 20 weekly trips for the full time employees, six weekly trips for boarding horse owner visits, and 50 weekly trips for the horse trainer and students.
+XVI.
+TRÆ ANSPORTATION/TRAFFIC.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact á a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system and/or conflict with General Plan Policy CIR-16, which seeks to maintain an adequate Level of Service (LOS) at signalized and unsignalized intersections, or reduce the effectiveness of existing transit services or pedestrian/bicycle facilities? $\boxtimes$ I b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the Napa County Transportation and Planning Agency for designated roads or highways? $\boxtimes$ ( c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? $\boxtimes$ d) Substantially increase hazards due to a design feature, (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? $\boxtimes$ e) Result in inadequate emergency access? $\boxtimes$ T f) Conflict with General Plan Policy CIR-23, which requires new uses to meet their anticipated parking demand, but to avoid providing excess parking which could stimulate unnecessary vehicle trips or activity exceeding the site's capacity? $\boxtimes$ ( Discussion g) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? $\boxtimes$ a/b.
+The applicant estimates approximately 20 weekly trips for the full time employees, six weekly trips for boarding horse owner visits, and 10 daily trips for the horse trainer and students.
+The trip estimate initially counted a round trip as one trip, so the calculations have been modified to count a round trip as two trips.
 The applicant prepared a frequency normalized daily count for the mentioned weekly trips with the addition of monthly, quarterly, and annual trips associated with the delivery of feed supplies, hay, and farrier and veterinarian supplies and visits.
-The frequency normalized daily trip generation for all non-resident trips totaled approximately 11 daily trips.
+The trip generation for all non-resident trips totaled approximately fourteen daily trips.
 The forecasted daily trip calculation is slightly greater than the number of trips generally associated with a single family residence (10 daily trips).

-The 25.59-acre parcel is located on a private driveway off of Butts Canyon Road, approximately 3.5 miles north of the town of Pope Valley.
-The private driveway is accessed across from the intersection of Butts Canyon Road and James Creek Road.
+The 46-acre parcel is located on the northern side of the intersection of James Creek Road and Butts Canyon Road, approximately 3.5 miles north of the town of Pope Valley.
+The property is accessed from a private gravel driveway on James Creek Road.